madcato/iOS-Boilerplate/README.md

 - Define custom a `Theme` class to define color, appearances and control styles.
 To allow to change theme or to create new ones.
 - Define custom clases inheriting form `UIButton`, `UILabel`, etc, to define styles of controls.
 Examples: `MainButton` class, `CancelButton` class.
 Use this clases implementation (or its appearances) to define colors, layouts and fonts.
 Assign this classes in the `Storyboards`.
 - Use `Storyboards` links to avoid creating only one big `Storyboard`, this makes compilation slower and git merging it a mess.

-## Multi language with Twine

-This project includes Twine.
-The input twine text file is in the base path of the project.
-In order to share this file with other projects (.Net, Android) its recommended that this file is included into a submodule git repository in order to share it with the rest of the projects.

-This way, each time the repository is refreshed via a `git pull --recurse-submodules`, the last version of the twine file is downloaded.

 ## Screenshots with fastlane